-I have been at Westminster College since 2002 and currently serve as Professor of Chemistry and Chair of the Division of Biological, Chemical, and Environmental Sciences.
+I have been at Westminster College since 2002 and currently serve as Professor of Chemistry and Chair of the Department of Biochemistry and Chemistry.

 I earned my B.S. and Ph.D. in Chemistry (Inorganic) from the University of Tennessee, Knoxville.

-I regularly teach CHE 180 - Inorganic Chemistry, CHE 261 - Organic Chemistry I, CHE 375 - Green Chemistry, and CHE 391 - Advanced Inorganic Chemistry.
+I regularly teach CHE 180 - Inorganic Chemistry, CHE 261 - Organic Chemistry I, and CHE 391 - Advanced Inorganic Chemistry.

 My research students and I are invesitgating methods to extract and purify critical rare earth materials from scrap and end-of-life technological products.
 We are currently studying the use of a class of compunds called deep eutectic solvents in the extraction process.
 Deep eutectic solvents are typically created by mixing tetraalkylammonium salts with long chain fatty acids.
 These mixtures can be made so that they are liquids at room temperature and will not mix with water.
 We are interested in using these deep eutectic solvents because they are much less volatile and flammable than traditional extraction solvents (e.g. kerosene).
 We hope to be able to make the recovery of critical materials more environmentally benign.